We can all imagine what the perfect home might look like.

 Similarly, who is next door?

-If you need specific utilities that you don’t currently have, it’ll have to be put somewhere.
+If you need specific utilities that you don’t currently have, they’ll have to be put somewhere.
 Sometimes it means that you have to go through your neighbour’s land.
 And you’ll need permission.

 If negotiating with the neighbours isn’t something you signed up for, then the lot isn’t for you.